Georgemak96/Music-Genre-Classification-with-CNNs-and-RNNs/README.md

 # Music Genre Classification with CNNs and RNNs

-This repository contains my implementation for **Assessment 2: Music Genre Classification**, where the goal is to classify music genres using log-transformed Mel spectrograms derived from the GTZAN dataset.
+This repository contains my implementation for **Music Genre Classification**, where the goal is to classify music genres using log-transformed Mel spectrograms derived from the GTZAN dataset.
 The project explores multiple deep learning architectures and optimization strategies to achieve high classification accuracy.

 ## Dataset